kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-converter.md

 # AuthenticationConverter in Spring Security

-In Spring Security, `AuthenticationConverter` is an interface introduced in Spring Security 5.4.
-It is responsible for converting a servlet request into an `Authentication` object, which represents the user's authentication credentials.
-This interface allows developers to extract authentication information from various sources, such as request headers, query parameters, or request payloads, and create an `Authentication` object based on that information.
+In Spring Security, the `AuthenticationConverter` interface, introduced in Spring Security 5.4, plays a crucial role in converting a servlet request into an `Authentication` object.
+This object holds vital information about the user's credentials for authentication purposes.
+Essentially, the `AuthenticationConverter` interface allows developers to fetch authentication details from different parts of the incoming request, like headers, query parameters, or request body, and then build an `Authentication` object using that data.

 ## Mission of AuthenticationConverter

-The primary mission of `AuthenticationConverter` is to convert servlet requests into `Authentication` objects by extracting authentication information from the request.
-It provides developers with the flexibility to customize the authentication process and support various authentication mechanisms by parsing different types of authentication data.
+The main goal of the `AuthenticationConverter` interface is to facilitate the conversion of servlet requests into `Authentication` objects.
+It grants developers the flexibility to tailor the authentication process to their specific needs and support various authentication methods by extracting authentication data from different sources.

 ## Example Usage

 ### Implementing Custom AuthenticationConverter

-Developers can create custom implementations of `AuthenticationConverter` to extract authentication information from servlet requests and create `Authentication` objects.
+Developers can create custom implementations of the `AuthenticationConverter` interface to extract authentication information from servlet requests and construct corresponding `Authentication` objects.

 ### Example: